withdave/SEATT/simple-event-attendance/readme.txt

 === Plugin Name ===
 Contributors: sourcez
 Donate link: http://www.3cc.org/
-Tags: events, attendance list, attendance, event management Requires at least: 3
+Tags: events, attendance list, attendance, event management, sign-up, registration Requires at least: 3
-Tested up to: 3.2.1
+Tested up to: 4.3.1
-Stable tag: 1.2.7
+Stable tag: 1.3.0

-Simple attendance list, multiple lists can be added to any post or page and subscribed members can be edited.
+Simple attendance list, multiple lists can be added to any post or page and subscribed members can be edited through the admin panel.

 == Description ==